 Wondering how to cure a hangover as a vegetarian or a vegan?
-Examine the truth and science behind familiar hangover remedies, and find out which vegetarian and vegan cures work best to cure a hangover.
+When you drink too much alcohol, you can wake up dehydrated with low blood sugar and an imbalance of the salts (electrolytes) in your body.
+You may be nauseated and have a headache.
+Examine the truth and science behind familiar hangover remedies, and find out which vegetarian and vegan cures work best.

 - Blueberry spinach superfood smoothie